 Searching for Ghost Mushrooms

 Ghost mushrooms (Omphalotus nidiformis) were the catalyst for this road trip.
 They are glow-in-the-dark mushrooms that are native to Australia and grow in the pine forests of the South East of South Australia.
-They are predominant throughout May and June with the onset of the wet, cold weather, and ForestrySA are now opening up an area to allow the public to visit and view the mushrooms during this time.
+They are predominantly found throughout May and June with the onset of the wet, cold weather, and ForestrySA are now opening up an area to allow the public to visit and view the mushrooms during this time.
 We visited in the second week of June, and we had a couple of locals comment that the mushrooms were reaching the end of their season, so if you are planning a visit, May might be the best option.
 Having said that, we saw hundreds, if not thousands, of mushrooms, and while some were certainly beginning to die off, there were still plenty to see.

 We arrived at Ghost Mushroom Lane, about 15km outside of Mount Gambier, at about 6pm.
 It was easily dark enough to see the gentle glow of the mushrooms as soon as we made our way into the forest and turned off our headlamps.
 ForestrySA have pegged out four different areas where visitors are most likely to see mushrooms.
 Visitors are also encouraged to take markers provided from the buckets near the main paths to flag areas where the mushrooms can be found. we easily spent about ninety minutes looking at the mushrooms.
 Most of the time was spent trying to use my meagre (non-existent?) photography skills to take a long exposure photo to show off these amazing fungi.